SubramanyanKP/Getting-and-cleaning-data---Course-work/README.md

 > my_analysis( )

-7. Use the command to load the dataset into R: read.table("calculatedtidydata.txt", header = TRUE)
+7. Use the following command to load the dataset into R:

 > read.table("calculatedtidydata.txt", header = TRUE)